Mary Dasso: Early life and education

 Dasso was raised in Eugene, Oregon, along with her three siblings.
 Her father was a professor at the Charles H. Lundquist College of Business, and her mother was a homemaker.
 Her family spent a lot of time outdoors and on camping trips which later influenced her interest in biology starting in high school.
 At her parents' suggestion, she attended University of Oregon with intentions on following in her brother's footsteps to apply to law school.
 Her sophomore year, Dasso held a summer position in Pete H. von Hippel's laboratory where she studied the function of T4 DNA polymerase, which is now commonly used by researchers to mutate genes of interest and conduct DNA-related studies.
-She continued in his lab through the rest of her time in Oregon, and those studies became the basis of her Honors College thesis.
+She continued in his lab through the rest of her time in Oregon, and those studies became the basis of her thesis at the Robert D. Clark Honors College.
 In 1984, Dasso graduated summa cum laude with a major in chemistry and a minor in mathematics.

 She was a Marshall Scholar at the University of Cambridge, where she obtained her Ph.D. in biochemistry.
 At Cambridge, she chose to work with in the laboratories of Richard Jackson and Tim Hunt.
 She studied the initiation of eukaryotic mRNA translation, examining how the cells of complex organisms, such as plants and animals, turned DNA instructions into new proteins.
 Her scholarship was initially set for 2 years, but Dasso successfully applied for an additional third year so that she could earn her doctoral degree.